This is a pivotal moment for human rights in the United States. Will this nation stand for fear and hatred or for justice and love?

 Together, we can correct the course of this country.
 Join us today.

 About Human Rights Day

-Human Rights Day, celebrated each year on December 10th, honors the adoption of the Universal Declaration of Human Rights in 1948 by the United Nations General Assembly.
-By approving the Universal Declaration, nations of the world agreed for the first time on a common standard of fundamental rights and freedoms, recognized as the birthright of all people, everywhere.
+Human Rights Day, celebrated on December 10theach year, honors the adoption of the Universal Declaration of Human Rights by the United Nationsin 1948.
+Inapproving the Universal Declaration, nations of the world agreed for the first time on a common standard of fundamental rights and freedomsforall people, everywhere.

-The Universal Declaration has since become a cornerstone of international human rights law and is known as “the constitution of the human rights movement.”
-Former First Lady Eleanor Roosevelt, widely admired for her labors on behalf of the disadvantaged, oversaw the drafting of the Universal Declaration as the Chair of the UN Commission on Human Rights.
-An ecumenical coalition of faith leaders lent substantial support for this historic document, which today is widely respected as a moral and legal touchstone for the just and fair treatment of the human person.
+The Universal Declaration has since become a cornerstone of international human rights law and “the constitution of the human rights movement.”
+Former First Lady Eleanor Rooseveltoversaw the drafting of the Universal Declaration as the Chair of the UN Commission on Human Rights.
+A diversecoalition of faith leaders advocated in support of this historic document, which is widely respected as a moral and legal touchstone for the just and fair treatment of the human person.

-Human Rights Day is an opportunity to reaffirm our commitment to upholding the human dignity, equality, and rights of all people.
-It is a day to commemorate and honor the progress recent generations have made toward a more just and equitable world, while acknowledging the urgent need to continue the struggle to ensure that the basic rights and freedoms of the most vulnerable are respected.
+Human Rights Day is an opportunity to reaffirm our commitment tothe human dignity, equality, and rights of all people.
+It is a day to honor the progress made toward a more just and equitable world, while acknowledging the urgent need to continue the struggle to ensure that the rights and freedoms of the most vulnerable are upheld.